kirchhausenlab/Cryosamba/README.md

 ## Overview

-CryoSamba can be run via Terminal, via a CLI Tool and via a UI (experimental).
+CryoSamba can be run via Terminal, via a CLI Tool and via a UI (work in progress).

+If you have access to a graphical interface, try the [UI](#ui).

-If you have access to a graphical interface, try the [UI](#ui)
+If you do not have access to a graphical interface, try the [CLI Tool](#cli-tool).
+This is usually the case if you want to run CryoSamba on your university's HPC.

+If you are a more experience programmer and comfortable with using the Terminal, try our "raw" [Terminal](#terminal) instructions.

+Our goal is to make CryoSamba as accessible as possible.
+Let us know if neither of our offered options suit you.

 ## CLI Tool